JWT Configuration

 See the RFC for more details.

-This field can be a string, or a list of strings.
+This field must be a list of strings.

 Examples: